This page covers the steps necessary to set up Outlook 2010, Outlook 2013, Outlook 2016, or Outlook 2019 on a new computer.

 Step 3: Create a Profile

-- Enter a descriptive name for your profile.
+- Click Add and enter a name for the profile.

 For a video tutorial showing how to create a new profile, see How to Create a New Profile

-If your ISP doesn't support autosetup or if you want to set up an account using other server options, click the Manually configure... checkbox to set up your account yourself.
+If you want to set up an account using other server options, click the Manually configure... checkbox to set up your account yourself.

 Choose the account type and click Next.
 Enter your name, email address and mail server names as well as your password.
 Most mail servers do not require SPA, so leave it unchecked unless your ISP tells you to use it.